SabbaghCodes/Portfolio/content/_index.md

       title: '📚 My Expertise'
       subtitle: ''
       text: |-
-        My primary focus lies in advancing computational intelligence, particularly in the realm of multimodal generative modeling.
-I have a solid foundation in software engineering practices surrounding machine learning and apply this expertise to research and development initiatives, with an emphasis on creating impactful solutions in artificial intelligence.
-While my current applications are in bioinformatics and computational medical imaging, my passion lies in the broader potential of AI technologies to address complex real-world problems.
+        My primary focus is on advancing computational intelligence, particularly in the field of multimodal generative modeling.
+I have a strong foundation in software engineering practices for machine learning, which I apply to research and development initiatives aimed at creating impactful solutions in artificial intelligence.
+While my current work centers on applications in bioinformatics and computational medical imaging, I'm increasingly drawn to exploring how AI can be applied in management consulting and decision-making, addressing complex real-world challenges through strategic innovation.

         Explore the "Experience" tab above to learn more about the roles I’ve taken on over the years!
     design: